Canada

 Although the Company drilled to depths of 650 meters it did not test the upper 200 meters.
 However, historical drilling and surface exposures of the vein had demonstrated similar styles of mineralization and tenors within this interval.
 The continuity of the geology, especially the mineralized quartz vein, is well established and the quartz vein and mineralization is open at depth.

-In the second quarter ended June 30, 2008 the Company retained AMEC Americas Ltd to complete an NI 43-101 report and resource estimate of the Playter vein.
+In the second quarter ended June 30, 2008 the Company retained AMEC Americas Ltd to complete an NI 43-101 report1 and resource estimate of the Playter vein.

 • Inferred resource of 0.9 million tonnes grading 1.67g/t Rhenium, 0.25% Molybdenum, and 3.38g/t Silver